marcelosantosferreira/mortgagecalculatorangularjs/README.md

 ## Synopsis

 A Mortgage Calculator prototype (a test for a job position).
-Intended to be integrated with a ASP.Net MVC project - published here as well
+Intended to be integrated with a ASP.Net MVC project - published here as well [mortgagecalculatoraspnetmvc]

 ## Built using